linux-podcasting-hacks/wiimote-recording-control/README.md

 It's a python program that connects to all the wiimotes you configure.
 On a button press event it sends MIDI signals that you can connect to your jack clients like Ardour or some audio player like idjc.
+Recently I added rudimentary support for OSC.
+Well, everything here is rudimentary.

 ## What you need